 The other well-known temples are Shri Maha Ganapati temple (famous as a matrimonial matchmaker) at Titwala, close to Mumbai, Shri Mangala Murti temple at Chinchwad, a suburb of Pune, Shri Kasva Ganapati and Shri Sarasbag Ganapati temples, both of Pune city.
 On the Arabian Sea coast, just off Ratnagiri, Ganapatipule houses a temple that is washed by the waves of the sea every day.
 This is a major attraction for tourists and devotees.
 Other well-known ones are Dasabhuja Ganapati temple near Chiplun on the coastal belt, Siddhi Vinayaka temple at Nandgaon, Vighnayana Ganapati temple at Rakshasabhuvan in Marathwada, Modakeshvara temple at Nasik and Shri Ganapati temple at Seetabardi, Nagpur.
 There is a belief that pilgrims who visit all the above-mentioned temples during a single Tirthayatra (spiritual outing), would gain the ultimate blessings of the Lord Ganesha.

 In some temples, the Ganesha idol is installed at the entrance to the central sanctum, in the south, and also at the Southwestern corner in the first court, of every Siva temple.

 One of the many forms of Ganesha is found in every Hindu temple and also every Hindu village and community has a temple of the Lord Ganesha.

-A few examples these Ganesha shrines are shown below.
+A few examples of these Ganesha shrines are shown below.

 A Ganesha shrine at a street corner.

-A Ganesha shrine amidst shops on busy main road
+A Ganesha shrine amidst shops on the busy main road.

-A close up of the Ganesha idol from the shrine shown in the previous image.
+A close-up of the Ganesha idol from the shrine is shown in the previous image.
 He is revered by the passersby.